ULHPC/tutorials/advanced/MATLAB1/README.md

 4. how to use MATLAB script (.m) files
 5. how to plot data, saving the plots to file
 6. how to take advantage of some of the paralelization capabilities of MATLAB to speed up your tasks

+For the tutorial we will use the UL HPC [Gaia](http://hpc.uni.lu/systems/gaia/) cluster that includes nodes with GPU accelerators.

 ## Prerequisites